Practivio/amazon/content/products/personal-cardstock-withautomatic-safeguard-cardstock-B0DSBSVJXN/index.md

 ---
 title: "Personal cardstock withAutomatic Safeguard Cardstock"
-description: "cricut personal electronic cutting machine: Data-driven ranking using the Practivio Score™.
+description: "cricut personal electronic cutter mat: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["cricut personal electronic cutting machine"]
+keywords: ["cricut personal electronic cutter mat"]
-seo_title: "cricut personal electronic cutting machine — Compare (2025)"
+seo_title: "cricut personal electronic cutter mat — Compare (2025)"
 canonicalURL: "/products/personal-cardstock-withautomatic-safeguard-cardstock-B0DSBSVJXN/"
 ---

-**🛒 Practivio Score™:** 833 — _Compare_
+**🛒 Practivio Score™:** 755 — _Compare_

-*If you're comparing **cricut personal electronic cutting machine**, **[Personal cardstock withAutomatic Safeguard Cardstock](https://www.amazon.com/dp/B0DSBSVJXN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **cricut personal electronic cutter mat**, **[Personal cardstock withAutomatic Safeguard Cardstock](https://www.amazon.com/dp/B0DSBSVJXN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Personal cardstock withAutomatic Safeguard Cardstock” on Amazon](https://www.amazon.com/dp/B0DSBSVJXN?tag=practivio-20)
-This Craft Cutting Tools ranks **189 of 292**, inside the **Top Tier tier**.
+This Mat Cutter Blades ranks **141 of 287**, inside the **Top Tier tier**.
 Relative performance leads to this: Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 235 of 292 (top 81% lowest price).
+Price: 215 of 287 (top 75% lowest price).
-Reviews: 226 of 292 (top 78% by review count).
+Reviews: 220 of 287 (top 77% by review count).
-Rating: 82 of 292 (top 29% by average stars).
+Rating: 122 of 287 (top 43% by average stars).
-Demand: 183 of 292 (top 63% by purchases this month).
+Demand: 106 of 287 (top 37% by purchases this month).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-The Top Tier Hidden Gem carries a score of 1079.00 on the Practivio scale.
+The Top Tier Hidden Gem carries a score of 988.00 on the Practivio scale.
-This pick trails the Hidden Gem by 246.00 points.
+This pick trails the Hidden Gem by 233.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016LDV41S?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0D4DVDCN7?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion is limited to items that clear our starting criteria.